Historic Hotels & Inns in Southern Arizona

 Arizona Inn – The Arizona Inn was built by Isabella Greenway of the mining magnate Greenways.
 During the Great Depression Isabella kept the hotel afloat and paid workers to build furniture that is still in use at this historic inn.
 It is still the pride of Tucson’s hospitality industry.

 Lodge on the Desert – The Lodge on the Desert is one of those wonderful hideaways in the middle of town.
 Within walking distance of the Tucson Botanical Gardens and the Yumé Japanese Gardens it is an oasis, but central to numerous sites and activities for the traveler to Tucson.

-Rancho de la Osa - This historic ranch on the Mexican border is wonderful getaway.
+Rancho de la Osa – This historic ranch on the Mexican border is a wonderful getaway.
 Lovingly restored just a couple of years ago by the True family (White Stallion), it is just the right amount of rustic.
 Meals are included with overnight stays as are jeep rides and horseback riding with your guide into the mountains to explore ruins and petroglyphs.

 Tanque Verde Ranch – Located adjacent to Saguaro National Park East, its miles of horseback riding trails take the adventurous through stunning vistas of saguaro and ocotillo cactus.
 With 150 saddle horses for guests to ride, Tanque Verde offers a premier ranching experience.
 Additional activities include bike riding, hiking, day spa, swimming, and tennis.